serhii-babich/html-accordion-tabs/README.md

 To emulate tabs behaviour I need to be able to display only active tab content, and by active I mean one that is the closest adjacent to checked radio.

-And radio-button itself also should be hidden, leaving only the linked label to be visible and interactive.
-So, speaking briefly, this is how these tabs are intended to work.
+Radio-button itself also should be hidden, leaving only the linked label to be visible and interactive.
+Long story short, this is how these tabs are intended to work.
 Let’s write some basic CSS code for our tabs.

 ## Some basic code